lightning/bolts/03-transactions.md

 	I: 1
 	output: 0x915c75942a26bb3a433a8ce2cb0427c29ec6c1775cfc78328b57f6ba7bfeaa9c

-## Storage tests
+## Storage Tests

 These test the optional compact storage system.
-In many cases, an incorrect entry cannot be determined until its parent is revealed; we specifically corrupt an entry and all its children (except for the last test, which would require another 8 samples to be detected).
+In many cases, an incorrect entry cannot be determined until its parent is revealed; we specifically corrupt an entry and all its children (except for the last test, which would require another eight samples to be detected).
 For these tests we use a seed of `0xFFF...FF` and incorrect entries are seeded with `0x000...00`.